 Considering the word includes “mind”, you might (correctly) assume positive effects on mental health.

-A 2014 systematic review and meta-analysis found one popular way to practice mindfulness – meditation – to improve anxiety, depression, pain, stress/distress, and mental health-related quality of life (2).
+A 2014 systematic review of 47 trials with 3,320 participants found meditation programs to improve anxiety, depression, pain, stress/distress, and mental health-related quality of life (2).